shyam-skk/Graph-Analytics/README.md

 2.Graph Analysis and Data Mining using Neo4j and python

-3. Sales Node Classification Using GCN (Graph Convolutional Network)
+3.Sales Node Classification Using GCN (Graph Convolutional Network)